AdamyoussefEg/Online-Car-Selling-Platform/README.md

 ## 🛠️ Features

-- 🏎️ Browse and search cars by brand, model, and price
+- 🏎️ Browse and search cars by brand
 - 📄 View detailed car descriptions and specifications
 - 🛒 Add cars to the cart and go to checkout
 - 🔐 User registration and login